 - Pregnane-3-alpha 20 beta-diol is a substance in the breast milk that inhibits glucuronyl transferase

 - Increased concentrations of nonesterified free fatty acids in milk inhibit hepatic glucuronyl transferase

-- Increased enterohepatic circulation of bilirubin due to increased content of beta glucuronidase activity in breast milk.
-This leads to delayed establishment of enteric flora in breastfed infants.
+- Increased enterohepatic circulation of bilirubin due to increased content of beta-glucuronidase activity in breast milk.
+This leads to the delayed establishment of enteric flora in breastfed infants.

-- High epidermal growth factor (EGF) levels in breast milk levels were noted in patients with breast milk jaundice
+- High epidermal growth factor (EGF) level in breast milk was noted in patients with breast milk jaundice.

-- Delayed milk production and poor feeding leads to decreased caloric intake, dehydration, and increased enterohepatic circulation, resulting in higher serum bilirubin concentration.
+- Delayed milk production and poor feeding lead to decreased caloric intake, dehydration, and increased enterohepatic circulation, resulting in higher serum bilirubin concentration.

 Presentation of Breast Milk Jaundice